chadmcrowell/linux-docker/README.md

 docker image tag --help

-# tag an image and uplaod it to dockerhub
+# tag an image and upload it to dockerhub

 docker pull mysql/mysql-server